Suri312006/undergradthesis/1-introduction.typ

 of the kernel's involvement in the creation and management of security policy.
 In a well-designed system, as we see in @twizsec and described later, this allows users to completely create and manage security policy while the kernel is left to enforce it.

-This paradigm permits kernel-free access of data, while also guaranteeing security.
+//TODO: how? (via mmu + pagetable mappings programmed via the kernel) (which is still kernel-free for most data accesses) This paradigm permits kernel-free access of data, while also guaranteeing security.

+//TODO: maybe add a bit about "unforgeable" tokens, cryptographic operations, why they are needed